 3. Eczema- long term skin problems

-Foreskin cleaning is important to avoid infection.
-Gently washing the foreskin with mild soap or warm water with sea salt while taking bath or shower is important to keep the foreskin clean.
+Cleaning inside of foreskin is important to prevent infection.
+It is good idea to wash the foreskin with mild soap or warm salty water when you take a shower or bath.
+This will help to keep the foreskin clean.

 There are six grades of phimosis with scores